openhab/openhab-addons/bundles/org.openhab.binding.linky/README.md

 ## Binding Configuration

 To retrieve data, Linky thing will be need to be linked to a LinkyBridge.
-LinkyBridge can be today select between EnedisWebBridge, MyElectricalDataBridge and EnedisBridge.
+LinkyBridge can be today select between enedis-web, myelectricaldata and enedis.

-If you select EnedisWebBridge, you will need :
+If you select enedis-web bridge, you will need :

 - To create an Enedis account : https://mon-compte-client.enedis.fr/
 - To fill the bridge with you information : username, password, and also InternalAuthId.